datalad-handbook/book/docs/intro/installation.rst

 For CentOS, Redhat, Fedora, or similar distributions, there is an `RPM package for git-annex <https://git-annex.branchable.com/install/rpm_standalone/>`_.
-A suitable version of Python and :term:`Git`, should come with the operating system, although some servers may run fairly old releases.
+A suitable version of Python and :term:`Git` should come with the operating system, although some servers may run fairly old releases.

 DataLad itself can be installed via ``pip``: